flimflam-austin/hugo-cms-test/site/content/quick_reads/20180525-18-05-25-noko-no-go/index.md

       FLIP: LEARN MORE
-    citation: 'FLIP: LEARN MORE'
     _key: card-1-4cf44f31-8239-4646-a658-d5f5d34605b3
   - order: 1
     body: >-
-      > “I was very much looking forward to being there with you.
+      “I was very much looking forward to being there with you.
 Sadly, I feel it is inappropriate, at this time, to have this long-planned meeting….The world, and North Korea in particular, has lost a great opportunity for lasting peace and great prosperity and wealth.
 That missed opportunity is a truly sad moment in history.”